luciantan/ColorGame/README.md

-# Add HTML file
+# ColorGame
-Add the HTML file to the Color Game.
+ -Guessing  the color based on the RGB parameters provided by the title.